JAAKKQ/CryptoDiscordBot/README.md

 6. The setup wizard will then ask: "Config file not found.
 Would you like to setup a new config or recover old data? s/r"
 7. Type `s` and hit <kbd>enter</kbd>
 8. Paste your token and hit <kbd>enter</kbd>
-9. Then paste your bot's id and hit <kbd>enter<kbd>
+9. Then paste your bot's id and hit <kbd>enter</kbd>
+10. Then the wizard will ask if you want to give a price chart when users ask for the price of a coin: "Insert chart API token from chart-img.com (optional)" this is optional.
+You can get the API key from [chart-img.com/account/api](https://chart-img.com/account/api)
-10. The bot should start if there were no errors
+11. The bot should start if there were no errors

-#### You should never write your bot's token or id directly to the `config.json` file, always use the wizard to change them!
+#### You should never write your bot's token, chart-img API key or client ID directly to the `config.json` file, always use the wizard to change them!

-To start the token wizard just run `node index.js` and when asks "Set new token?" type `y` and hit <kbd>enter</kbd>.
+To start the wizard just run `node index.js` and when asks "Set new token?" type `y` and hit <kbd>enter</kbd>.